-- 12.1 This policy will be reviewed by the Head and the DSL annually. - 12.2 The effectiveness and implementation of this policy will be monitored by the Proprietor within their annual safeguarding review. - 12.3 Where staff, pupils or visitors find unblocked extremist content they must report it immediately and verbally to the DSL and Headteacher, who will raise this urgently with the RSL and Head of Cybersecurity.
+- 12.1 The effectiveness and implementation of this policy will be monitored by the Proprietor within their annual safeguarding review. - 12.2 Should staff, pupils or visitors find unblocked extremist content they must report it immediately and verbally to the DSL and Headteacher, who will raise this urgently with the RSL and Head of Cybersecurity.
 We are aware that some children and young people have access to unfiltered internet when using their mobile phones in school and staff are alert to the need for vigilance when pupils are using their personal phones, reporting any observations, or concerns to the DSL.